Deal With WiFi Loss And Planned Disconnections

-Internet of Things devices based on imps are usually intended to remain connected to the Internet at all times, but this is not always possible — or even, in some cases, desirable.
+Internet of Things devices based on imps are usually intended to remain connected to the Internet at all times, but this is not always possible — or even, for some applications, desirable.

 Users’ broadband connections go down.
 WiFi routers crash.
 Businesses may have redundancy on these resources, but consumers rarely do.
 In these instances, the developer will need to decide how their imp-based product will respond to such circumstances: should it continue to operate, if only to inform the user that the connection is down, or sleep until it can connect once again?